maturk/dn-splatter/README.md

 ### Generate pseudo ground truth normal maps
 The `dn-splatter` model's predicted normals can be supervised with the gradient of rendered depth maps or by external monocular normal estimates using the flag `--pipeline.model.normal-supervision (mono/depth)`.
 To train with monocular normals, you need to use an external network to predict them.

-We support generating low and hd monocular normal estimates from a pretrained [omnimodel](https://github.com/EPFL-VILAB/omnidata).
+We support generating low and hd monocular normal estimates from a pretrained [omnimodel](https://github.com/EPFL-VILAB/omnidata) and from [DSINE](https://github.com/baegwangbin/DSINE).

+#### 1. Omnidata normals:
 You need to download the model weights first:

 ```bash
 python dn_splatter/data/download_scripts/download_omnidata.py